markwk/nodejs/README.txt

-Node.js integration
+B1;2600;0cNode.js integration
 ===================

-This module adds Node.js integration to Drupal.
+This module adds Node.js integration to Drupal 6.

 It is currently alpha software, use at your own risk.
 It may eat your lunch and kill your kittens.